 Why are business owners afraid to select a target market?
 You can’t appeal to everyone.
 But many business owners drive themselves crazy trying to work with clients they just don’t connect with.
-When you identify people or businesses that you just love to work with, you enjoy your work more and you can focus on providing greater value.
+When you use the law of attraction to help you identify people or businesses that you just love to work with, you enjoy your work more and you can focus on providing greater value.
 But I realize going through this exercise is painful because you still believe that doing so will limit your ability to grow your business and you will “leave money on the table”.

 Every business owner goes through this thought process (including me when I started my business) until we realize that identifying your ideal client enables us to: